 Skylar was born perfectly healthy.
-He was a happy, chubby baby who was hitting all his milestones until six months old when he suddenly stopped being able to sit up.
-His pediatrician was not concerned about him since Skylar was exceptionally verbal and social.
-However, when he still was not sitting up at nine months old, mommy intuition set in.
-Skylar's pediatrician scheduled him with a neurologist, which was baffling at the time.
-What did Skylar's inability to sit up have to do with his brain?
-His brain was working perfectly fine, actually better than fine.
-At nine months old, Skylar was already speaking in short sentences.
+He was a happy, chubby baby who was hitting all his milestones until six months old, when he suddenly stopped being able to sit up.
+His pediatrician was not concerned about him since Skylar was exceptionally verbal and social, already speaking in short sentences.
+However, when he still was not sitting up at nine months old, Skylar's pediatrician scheduled him with a neurologist.
 After a quick assessment and a simple blood test, Skylar was handed a terminal diagnosis.
-He was textbook for SMA.
 His body was floppy and weak, but his mind was sharp.
 We were blind-sided, numb, and lost.
 Not only were we suddenly faced with a disease with no known cure, but if Skylar survived past two, he would be severely disabled, requiring an endless sea of mobility and respiratory equipment.

 As Skylar's body weakened, the equipment in our house and his team of doctors, therapists, and nurses expanded drastically.
 But Skylar took life in stride and his spirit never diminished.
 He spent three hours a day receiving respiratory therapy, two hours receiving his nutrition through a g-tube, and another hour consuming enough medication to keep CVS in business, all the while giving his big brother a run for his money on Xbox, teaching his baby brother everything he knew, keeping Jim up to date on the latest sports scores and entertaining his classmates with his quick wit and power chair rides.